cookies.Cookie

 firstPartyDomain

 A string representing the first-party domain associated with the cookie.
-This will be an empty string if the cookie was set while first-party isolation was off.
+This is an empty string if the cookie was set while first-party isolation was off.
 See First-party isolation.

 hostOnly